dagrammy/lambda-layer-reproducer/readme.md

 }
 ```

 The memory size is important!
 Only using 256M did not trigger the error.
+So memory is set with `--memory-size 1024`.
 Assumption: Shutdown duration was too long.

 Now run the lambda with the example payload: